-Management's discussion and analysis of financial condition of the Richmond Mutual Bancorporation, Inc. (the "Company") at September 30, 2023, and the consolidated results of operations for the three and nine month periods ended September 30, 2023, compared to the same periods in 2022, is intended to assist in understanding the financial condition and results of operations of the Company.
+Management's discussion and analysis of financial condition of the Richmond Mutual Bancorporation, Inc. (the "Company") at September 30, 2023 March 31, 2024, and the consolidated results of operations for the three and nine month periods period ended September 30, 2023 March 31, 2024, compared to the same periods period in 2022, 2023, is intended to assist in understanding the financial condition and results of operations of the Company.
 The information contained in this section should be read in conjunction with the unaudited condensed consolidated financial statements and the notes thereto appearing in Part I, Item 1, of this Form 10-Q.